Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 Patriarchal entitlement to women’s bodies persists, even when we are tell you we are far more interested in each other than we are in you.

 Unicorn hunting is another extremely common variation on this theme.
-In those dynamics, the original male/female couple will often pull a bait-and-switch tactic in which they use the woman to lure other queer women in, then spring the boyfriend or husband on the unsuspecting “unicorn” as a package deal.
+In those dynamics, the original male/female couple will often pull a bait-and-switch tactic in which they use the woman to lure other queer women in, then spring the boyfriend or husband on the unsuspecting “unicorn” as a kind of polyamory package deal.
 I hope I don’t have to tell you how grossly unethical this is.
 That’s why I now run from prospective female dates at the first signs that they’re going to expect me to be sexually available to their male partners.

 And that brings us to…